aykyiv/ebrief-elegant-portfolio-resume/README.md

-# 🖥️ Online Resume/Portfolio SPA Template
+# 🖥️ eBrief Portfolio / Resume SPA Template

 A sleek and lightweight single-page application template built with **TypeScript**, **Next.js**, **TailwindCSS**, and **shadcn**.
 Designed to help digital professionals save time by providing an elegant, ready-to-use portfolio or resume showcase that is **easy to customize** and **ready to deploy**.